farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-08-Service-Orientation.md

 ## Functional Foundations

 Functional programming is strongly inspired by mathematics.
 This means
-- Functions are *not* algorithms, they are tranformation from input to output
+- Functions are *not* algorithms, they are transformation from input to output
-- The trasformation should be stateless.
+- The transformation should be stateless.
 The same input always produces the same output
   - This is known as referential transparency
 - A function always has an output value, even if that value is "nothing"
 - All expectations of a function should be passed as arguments.
 There are no hidden inputs.